tafax/angular-digest-auth/README.md

 {
     /**
      * You can add the callbacks to manage what happens after
      * successful of the login.
-You can specify both two functions
-     * or just one.
      */
     authServiceProvider.callbacks.login.push(['serviceInject', function(serviceInject)
     {